JojoYang666/jojo_notes/content/docs/systemdesign/storage-and-retrieval.md

   * making use of single-instruction–multi-data(SIMD) instructions in modern CPUs
 * vertorized processing
   * a central processing unit (CPU) that implements an instruction set where its instructions are designed to operate efficiently and effectively on large one-dimensional arrays of data called vectors(compressed column data)

+### Sort Order in Column Storage
+* Sort rows first and then extract column storage
+* sorted order will help compress data
+* sort the same data in several different ways
+  * Data needs to be replicated to multiple machines anyway

+### Aggregation: Data Cubes and Materialized Views
+* Materialized view
+  * Actual copy of results from frequently used queries which have much aggregation operations
+  * one special case is known as data cube / OLAP cube
+  * faster to query but less flexibility
 {{< /tab >}}
 {{< /tabs >}}